ke4roh/rpi-calendar/README.md

 # Calendar Pi
 Did you live your life near the turn of the century by a dry-erase calendar in the kitchen?
 Do you long for more visibility into your Google Calendar (or perhaps other online calendar)?
 Then look no further!
 The solution is here.

+This setup now uses **qutebrowser** in kiosk mode for a lighter footprint than Chromium.

 ![Photo of the finished product mounted on a wall near clipboards, dry-erase, and files.](photos/Overview.jpg)